ahmed-elnogoumi/reading-notes/README.md

 - **Embrace Challenges:** While learning any new skill, challenges will always be present.
 This isn't a bad thing - in-fact, I'd make an argument that challenges are a *good* thing when working on learning any new skill.
 With a growth mindset, stepping back after a challenge to see what one can do to improve will always trump shrinking away from challenges.
 - **Ask Others For Help:** This is a major one.
 Sometimes, learning a new skill can be extremely difficult.
 However, asking others for help can give you a fresh new perspective on things.
 Use your support system!
 Ask for constructive feedback too!
 - **Take a Step Back (Sometimes)**: When working on challenging problems, sometimes it's good to take a step back to give your brain a break.
 Complex problems get less complex with more perspective and as you practice more and more, complexities become less scary and easier to work with.
   - **An aside:** Don't take *too long* of a break, sometimes you can lose a problem if you aren't taking a look at your work periodically.
 (Speaking from experience.)

+# About Me
+I'm Ahmed Elnogoumi - I'm currently a student at Code Fellows - I have a love of learning and technology.

+Check out my GitHub here: https://github.com/ahmed-elnogoumi